 - 1. Apparatus shall be dispatched as per the East Hants protocols for water rescue. - 2.
 The OIC of the department of jurisdiction shall assume the responsibilities of the OSC. - 3.
 The OSC shall assume the responsibility for coordinating and communicating search area assignments as well as search patterns to the boats. - 4.
 The OSC shall establish a staging area for On Scene Coordination. - 5.
 The OSC shall have access to maps/ charts of the area as well as weather information. - 6.
 Each department shall advise when their boat has left their station and the ETA at the designated launch site. - 7.
 Each boat shall be equipped with appropriate rescue equipment, charts/ maps of the area and communications equipment. - 8.
 The OSC shall establish TMR and VHF communications with the rescue boat(s). - 9.
 An OIC shall be appointed for each rescue boat. - 10.
-The OSC shall brief each boat crew on the nature of the incident including descriptions of search objects / persons. - 11.
-Each boat shall report to the OSC before they launch with the number of crew that will be on board. - 12.
-Each boat shall provide the OSC with regular sitrep's at time intervals established by the OSC, to include location, course, speed and pertinent weather conditions. - 13.
+The OSC shall brief each boat crew on the nature of the incident including descriptions of search objects / persons.

+- 11. Each boat shall report to the OSC before they launch with the number of crew that will be on board. - 12.
+Each boat shall provide the OSC with regular sitrep's at time intervals established by the OSC, to include location, course, speed, and pertinent weather conditions. - 13.
 Boat crews shall keep a listening watch on TMR and VHF for priority radio traffic and not interrupt the flow of this information if possible - 14.
 If resources available from JRCC are required, the JRCC shall be contacted by telephone at telephone at 1-800-565-1582, or 16 on cell phone. - 15.
 The OSC shall give the JRCC the following information - Identification of agency - Sitrep - Assets deployed - Personnel count - Resources required - 16.
 The OSC shall designate an appropriate landing site for casualties and inform EHS accordingly. - 17.
 References to deceased victims shall be code named 10 7. - 18.
-Each boat shall provide the OSC with regular Sitrep's at time intervals established by the OSC, to include location, course, speed and pertinent weather conditions.

-- 19. Boat crews shall keep a listening watch on TMR and VHF for priority radio traffic and not interrupt the flow of this information if possible. - 20.
-The OSC shall complete an incident report and hold a debrief of all involved departments and agencies as soon as possible.
+Each boat shall provide the OSC with regular Sitrep's at time intervals established by the OSC, to include location, course, speed, and pertinent weather conditions. - 19.
+Boat crews shall keep a listening watch on TMR and VHF for priority radio traffic and not interrupt the flow of this information if possible.

-506.17 ELECTRICAL EMERGENCY OPERATIONS
+505.14 ELECTRICAL EMERGENCY OPERATIONS